patternfly/patternfly-react/packages/react-code-editor/src/components/CodeEditor/examples/CodeEditor.md

 ---

 Note: Code editor lives in its own package at [@patternfly/react-code-editor](https://www.npmjs.com/package/@patternfly/react-code-editor)!
+Note: This code editor is built using the 'monaco-editor-webpack-plugin' and requires webpack to be configured to use the plugin.

 import { CodeEditor, CodeEditorControl, Language } from '@patternfly/react-code-editor';
 import PlayIcon from '@patternfly/react-icons/dist/js/icons/play-icon';